-Page 45030, 2^{nd} and 3^{rd} columns, §§ 98.45(m)(1) and 98.45(m)(2), and Page 45031, 1^{st} column, §98.45(l)(2) - Sustainable Payment Practices
+Page 45030, 2nd and 3rd columns, §§98.45(m)(1), §98.45(m)(2) and Page 45031, 1st column, §98.45(l)(2) - Sustainable Payment Practices

 The NPRM proposes to implement payment practice policies that are consistent with the private-pay market.
 First, it proposes requiring Lead Agencies to pay prospectively prior to the delivery of services.
 Second, the NPRM proposes to delete two of three current payment practice options that allow for full payment if a child attends at least 85 percent of authorized time or if a child is absent 5 or fewer days a month, to instead require that Lead Agencies pay child care providers based on a child's enrollment rather than attendance.
-Third, the NPRM proposes requiring Lead Agencies who determine they cannot pay based on enrollment to describe their approach in their CCDF state plan, provide evidence that their proposed alternative reflects private pay practices and does not undermine the stability of child care providers participating in CCDF.
+Third, the NPRM proposes requiring Lead Agencies who determine they cannot pay based on enrollment to describe their approach in the CCDF Plan, provide evidence that their proposed alternative reflects private pay practices and does not undermine the stability of child care providers participating in CCDF.